ItaiAxelrad/remote-sensing/posts/3d-terrain-mapping.md

 ## Mapbox API

-First, create a Mapbox account and generate an API access token (a ‘public’ token is also provided but not recommended for real world application).
+First, create a Mapbox account and generate an API access token (a ‘public’ token is also provided but not recommended for real-world applications).
 Add the API token to your `.Renviron` file (in your root directory) as:

 `MAPBOX_API_KEY=<YOUR_API_TOKEN>`